SmaltSalamander/SmaltSalamander/README.md

 ### Never stop learning

-- 🌱 I am a student of <a href="https://42wolfsburg.de/">42 Wolfsburg</a>
+I am a student at <a href="https://42wolfsburg.de/">42 Wolfsburg</a>, finished the common core with an internship at AUDI AG, doing Software Development and MLOps in the Machine Learning Department.
-- 😄 I'm currently working in AUDI AG on MLOps. <a href="https://github.com/SandraBieniasAudi">My current work git account.</a>
+I'm currently working in <a href="https://xl2.de/">XL2</a> as a Junior Data Engineer!
-- 📫 I’m learning cloud development.
+I’m learning cloud development and developing my ML skills.
 <div id="badges">
   <a href="https://www.linkedin.com/in/sanbie">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a>